phalcon-orphanage/docs/en/reference/views.rst

         return $view;
     });

-To better explain how to create an adapter for template engines, let's make the integration with two well-known: Mustache and Twig.
+To better explain how to create an adapter for template engines, let's make the integration with two well known: Mustache and Twig.

 Using Mustache
 ^^^^^^^^^^^^^^
 `Mustache`_ is a logic-less template engine available for many platforms and languages.
 A PHP implementation is available in `this Github repository`_.

 You need to manually load the Mustache library before use its engine adapter.
-This can be achieved by either registering an autoload function or including the relevant file first.
+Either registering an autoload function or including the relevant file first can achieve this.

 .. code-block:: php